Kaiamaterasu/my_nvim/ENHANCEMENTS.md

 ## 🎨 **Color & Theme Notes**
 All plugins respect your existing theme and integrate seamlessly with your current color scheme.

----
-*Your Neovim setup is now truly at the "beyond perfection" level! 🚀*
+--- Neovim setup is now truly at the "beyond perfection" level! 🚀*